sfc-gh-dwilczak/tutorials/docs/snowflake/google/cloud_storage.md

     create or replace file format raw.gcp.json
         type = 'json';

-    /*
-        Warehouses are synonymous with the idea of compute resources in other systems.
-    */
-    create or replace warehouse developer
-        warehouse_size=xsmall
-        initially_suspended=true;

     -- Lets use that warehouse to load our json data. use warehouse developer;